Web Content ViewerActions

 “Agreement” shall have the meaning set forth in the first paragraph hereof.

-“Applicable Law” means all applicable foreign or domestic laws, rules, regulations, directives, ordinances, governmental restrictions, orders, judgments or decrees affecting, involving or relating to the provision of Products/Services hereunder, and any generally accepted industry standards, directives or guidelines or self-regulatory principles relating to privacy, data collection, storage, use, disclosure, protection and security, such as, without limitation, the Gramm-Leach-Bliley Act, the Health Insurance Portability & Accountability Act of 1996 (“HIPAA”), the California Online Privacy Protection Act of 2003, the California Consumer Privacy Act of 2018 (“CCPA”), the New York Stop Hacks and Improve Electronic Data Security Act (“New York SHIELD Act”), and any other state or federal equivalent, and any regulations issued pursuant thereto, the Telephone Consumer Protection Act (“TCPA”), the Payment Card Industry Data Security Standard (“PCI DSS”), and any requirements or guidance issued by any applicable data protection authority responsible for privacy-related matters or the processing of Personal Information in an applicable jurisdiction.
+“Applicable Law” means all applicable foreign or domestic laws, rules, regulations, directives, ordinances, governmental restrictions, orders, judgments or decrees affecting, involving or relating to the provision of Products/Services hereunder, and any generally accepted industry standards, directives or guidelines or self-regulatory principles relating to privacy, data collection, storage, use, disclosure, protection and security, such as, without limitation, the Gramm-Leach-Bliley Act, the Health Insurance Portability & Accountability Act of 1996 (“HIPAA”), the California Online Privacy Protection Act of 2003, the California Consumer Privacy Act of 2018 (“CCPA”), the California Privacy Rights Act of 2020 (“CPRA”), the Virginia Consumer Data Protection Act (“VCDPA”), the New York Stop Hacks and Improve Electronic Data Security Act (“New York SHIELD Act”), and any other state or federal equivalent, and any regulations issued pursuant thereto, the Telephone Consumer Protection Act (“TCPA”), the Payment Card Industry Data Security Standard (“PCI DSS”), and any requirements or guidance issued by any applicable data protection authority responsible for privacy-related matters or the processing of Personal Information in an applicable jurisdiction.

-“Canon Entities” means, collectively, the parent, subsidiaries and affiliates of Canon or Canon’s parent, subsidiary or affiliate, and its cognate “Canon Entity” means any one of the Canon Entities.
+“Canon Entities” means, collectively, the parent, subsidiaries and affiliates of Canon U.S.A., Inc. or Canon U.S.A., Inc.’s parent, subsidiary or affiliate, and its cognate “Canon Entity” means any one of the Canon Entities.

 “Canon Indemnified Parties” means, collectively, Company and the Canon Entities, customers of Company and the Canon Entities, and the respective directors, officers, employees, consultants, contractors, subcontractors, suppliers, service providers, agents, successors and assigns of Company and each Canon Entity, and its cognate “Canon Indemnified Party” means any one of the Canon Indemnified Parties.